bgjx/meq-data-app/README.md

 ## Overview

-The **Microearthquake Monitoring Data Analysis Dashboard** is a web application built professionally with **Django** designed specifically for internal development and operational use.
+The **Microearthquake Data Analytics Web App** is a web application built professionally with **Django** designed specifically for internal development and operational use.

 This dashboard allows for the analysis and visualization of microearthquake data during routine monitoring.